csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

     <span>$p_{X|A}(a|x) = \frac{P(a, x)}{P_{X}(a)}, p_{X}(x) \neq 0$</span>
     <span style="float: right;">[14]</span>
 </p>

-Opposely, the conditional probability density function of X will occur under the condition event $A$ is:
+Opposely, the conditional probability density function of $X$ will occur under the condition event $A$ is:
 <p align="center">
     <span>$p_{X|A}(X|A) = \frac{P(A, x)}{P(A)}$</span>
     <span style="float: right;">[15]</span>